Study of nuclear magnetic resonance spectra with the multi-modal multi-level quantum complex exponential least squares algorithm: The MM-QCELS algorithm

 where $\varepsilon$ is the target error in the estimation of the peaks, $\delta=\Theta(\sqrt{1-p})$, being $p$ the overlap between the target quantum state to be used for the estimation of the expectation values and the ansatz deployed in the algorithm, and $\Theta(\cdot)$ is the step function.
 In this work, we assume that $\delta=1$ and $p=0.1$.
+We observe that both the number of samples and iterations needed are primarily a function of the desired accuracy.
+This offers a crucial advantage when increasing the size of the system, as these numbers do not inherently scale with it.
+While a more complex system might require a higher desired accuracy to resolve all features, the algorithm itself remains efficient.
 The minimization is performed with the L-BFGS-B method~\cite{byrd1995limited,zhu1997algorithm}.
+The quantum part of the algorithm is used exclusively to obtain expectation values of the target operators, as in Eq.~(\ref{eq:expval_evol}), providing the spectral information that the classical post‑processing then reconstructs.
+We provide further details of this quantum component and the construction of quantum circuits for the NMR application in Section~\ref{sec:quantum_circuits}.